api-platform/docs/schema-generator/configuration.md

 ## Disabling Generators and Creating Custom Ones

 By default, all generators except `DunglasJsonLdApi` (API Platform v1) and `SerializerGroups` are enabled.
-You can specify the list of generators to use with the `generators` option.
+You can specify the list of generators to use with the `annotationGenerators` option.

 Example (enabling only the PHPDoc generator):